cachedout/salt/doc/topics/development/dunder_dictionaries.rst

 - State Modules
 - Returners

-The ``__company__`` dunder specifies the company name for the module.
-All modules distributed by SaltStack have ``saltstack`` as the name.
+The ``__distributed_by__`` dunder specifies the organization that distributes the module.
+All modules distributed by SaltStack have ``Saltstack Core <dev@saltstack.com>`` as the name.
 This allows users to distinguish between modules provided by Salt and custom modules.